Raleigh Motorcycle Accident Lawyer

 - Drivers misjudge the speed of a motorcycle – Due to the small size of motorcycles, some other drivers are not able to correctly judge the speed of an oncoming bike, prompting them to pull out in front of a motorcycle or change lanes into one.

-- Not checking blind spots – It is easy for a motorcycle to get lost in another driver’s blind spot, increasing the likelihood that the driver will cut off the motorcycle if he or she doesn’t perform a proper head check.
+- Not checking blind spots – It is easy for a motorcycle to get lost in another driver’s blind spot, increasing the likelihood that the driver will cut off the motorcycle if he or she doesn’t perform a proper head check and have a motorcycle accident.

 - Drunk driving and distracted driving – Motorists whose abilities are impaired by alcohol, drugs or distractions are unable to devote their full concentration to seeing motorcycles and taking appropriate steps to avoid accidents.

 - Road defects – Motorcycles are particularly susceptible to accidents caused by imperfections in the roadway, such as potholes, uneven lanes, pooling water, loose gravel and more.
-In some cases, the government agency responsible for maintaining the road could be held liable for resulting crashes.
+In some cases, the government agency responsible for maintaining the road could be held liable for a resulting motorcycle accident.

 - Flawed equipment or mechanical problems – The motorcycle itself may be the problem.
 A defective design or manufacturing process can make a motorcycle dangerous to operate.